Billaferd/QuantumNexus/Species.md

 - Use of unconventional weapons and tactics to surprise enemies
 - Creation of temporary alliances to overcome stronger foes

+### Backstory

+The Nomads of the Void emerged from the survivors of countless civilizations whose worlds were destroyed by cosmic calamities.
+United by tragedy and a shared desire for survival, these diverse species came together to form a unique spacefaring culture.

+Their early years were marked by constant struggle, scavenging resources from asteroid fields and the ruins of dead worlds.
+This harsh existence forged them into master adapters, blending technologies and techniques from hundreds of cultures.
+Their first major breakthrough came when they discovered the remnants of an ancient Chrono Weaver outpost, allowing them to develop limited time manipulation abilities.

+As the Nomads grew in strength, they attracted the attention of the Ferro-Sapiens, who saw their diverse fleet as a potential threat.
+The ensuing conflict forced the Nomads to rapidly advance their technology, reverse-engineering captured Ferro-Sapien tech and combining it with their own eclectic designs.

+The war ended in a stalemate, with the Nomads proving too elusive and adaptable for the Ferro-Sapiens to pin down.
+This conflict earned the Nomads respect among other factions, establishing them as a major galactic power.

+In recent times, the Nomads have formed a mutually beneficial relationship with the Aetherian Enclave.
+The energy beings provide the Nomads with advanced metaphysical knowledge, while the Nomads offer their unique insights on adapting to diverse environments.

+The Nomads maintain a complex relationship with the Quantum Concordat, often serving as intermediaries between the trans-dimensional beings and other factions.
+However, they remain wary of the Concordat's reality-altering abilities, fearing a repeat of the cosmic disasters that originally forced them into their nomadic existence.

 ## 6. The Quantum Concordat

 - **Type**: Trans-dimensional Beings